Peaches are everywhere this time of year. Let me show you a delicious way to use the bounty of summer. Let’s make an easy peach dessert.

 - Remove peaches from the bowl, reserving 4 tablespoons of the liquid.
 Arrange the peaches in a single layer on the dough, overlapping slightly.
 Leave a 2~inch border along each edge.
 Fold each side of the puff pastry up over the fruit.
 Using a pastry brush, brush the crust with heavy cream, and sprinkle with turbinado sugar.
 Drizzle reserved 4 tablespoons liquid from the bowl over the peaches.

 - Bake in preheated oven 15 minutes.
 Reduce heat to 350°F, and bake until golden brown, about 40 minutes.
 Cool 10 minutes on baking sheet; transfer galette to a wire rack, and cool 1 hour.

 - Serve with a scoop of vanilla ice cream or dollop of whipped cream.

-I really hope that if you like peaches, you will make a peach galette.
-It’s the perfect summer dessert.
+I really hope that if you like peaches, you will make this easy peach dessert.
+A galette is the perfect summer dessert.
 You should also try my recipe for Peach Cobbler.

 Be sure to PIN it to save for later.
 Happy Eating.